datacarpentry/shell-genomics/slides.md

 ---

 Now let's go in to that directory

     cd tutorial-shell-genomics

 This stands for 'change directory'

 In this directory, there should be some things we just downloaded.
 Let's check.
 Type:

     ls

-ls stands for 'list' and it lists the contents of a directory.
+`ls` stands for 'list' and it lists the contents of a directory.

+---

 There's a few directories there, but not too many.
 Let's go look in the data directory.

     cd data
     ls

 In there, all mixed up together are files and directories/folders.
 If we want to know which is which, we can type:

     ls -F

 Anything with a "/" after it is a directory.
 Things with a "*" after them are programs.
 It there's nothing there it's a file.

 You can also use the command `ls -l` to see whether items in a